kacperpaczos/Dockerized-Vue-App/README.md

 ✔ Add an End-to-End Testing Solution? › **No**
 ✔ Add ESLint for code quality? … **No** / Yes

-Run
+Dev run by:
 `npm install`
 `npm run format`
 `npm run dev`

-Run in docker-compose.yml
-COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose up -d --build
+To run in docker, use docker-compose.yml `COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker compose up --build`

+To stop, use this command in root folder:
+`docker compose down`